ovh/docs/pages/cloud/dedicated/save_datas_database_on_storage_ds/guide.en-ca.md

 ## Conclusion

-You have configured an OVH Storage Server that suits your needs, and automated a basic schedule for backing up the files stored on it.
+You have configured an OVHcloud Storage Server that suits your needs, and automated a basic schedule for backing up the files stored on it.
 This is an important step to avoid data loss, and secure your business.

 As mentioned earlier, there are other free and paid methods you can use to further optimise your backups.
-If your data is sensitive, we also strongly advise encrypting it, and only transferring it via private networks such as the OVH vRack.
+If your data is sensitive, we also strongly advise encrypting it, and only transferring it via private networks such as the OVHcloud vRack.